ebikatsudon/VTubeStudio/Expressions-(a.k.a.-Stickers-or-Emotes).md

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/expression_editor_2.png]]

 When editing expressions or creating new ones, the following window is shown.
+Select/Deselect the Live2D parameters that you want to be part of the expression.
+You can't use physics output parameters in expressions because their value is overwritten by the physics system.

+Saving a new expression will create an `.exp3.json` file in your model's directory.
+If you already have expressions in a separate folder for your model, VTube Studio will use that folder for new expressions.

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/expression_editor_3.png]]

 _Note:_ Alternatively, expressions can be created using the **Live2D Cubism Viewer**.
 You can download it for free as part of the Live2D Cubism Editor: https://www.live2d.com/en/download/